CSC207-2022F-UofT/course-project-poppin-party-peacocks/README.md

 ### How to run the project (Methods)

+1. Clone the project on Intellij IDEA and run mainApp.java.
-1. There is a .jar file in the src folder.
+2. There is a .jar file in the src folder.
 To run the project, download the .jar file and run it with Java.
-2. Clone the project on Intellij IDEA and run main.java.
+(NOTE: the jar is currently broken and will not be fixed before the presentation)

 ### Sample Use Case (Making a new account, creating a new wishlist, searching for an Amazon product, adding it to the wishlist, viewing product details)
 1. Launch the application